 The first factor to look at when integrating Google Cloud and your identity management system is how you manage and distinguish between identity types.
 Most organizations use the following types of identities:

-- Corporate identities are the identities you manage for employees of your organization.
+- Workforce identities are the identities you manage for employees of your organization.
 These identities are used for signing in to workstations, accessing email, or using corporate applications.

 - External identities are the identities you manage for non-employees such as contractors or partners which need to be given access to corporate resources.